Glebasta33/food_order/README.md

-# food_order

 The application is a test task for Hummer Systems company.
-This app is an example of the interface of a typical food ordering app.
+This app is an example of UI of a typical food ordering app.

 Technologies: Coroutines, Retrofit 2, Room, Picasso, MVVM, Dagger, Clean Architecture, XML.